vbsdelnik/amnezia-client-mikrotik/README.md

 /config/awg.conf
 ```

-The configuration file must always be supplied externally through RouterOS mounts.
+The configuration file must always be supplied externally.

-The startup process is implemented in:
+Startup process is implemented in:

 ```text
 start.sh
 ```

-which is copied into the image and used as the container entrypoint.
+which is copied into the image and used as container entrypoint.

+### RouterOS Container Limitations

+RouterOS container subsystem may provide limited netfilter functionality.

+The following may be unavailable:

+* iptables
+* iptables-restore
+* nftables

+Because of this, routed networking is recommended instead of NAT.

+---

 ## Upgrading